 The Prince of Wales Hospice cares for patients with any life-limiting illness, including cancer, motor neurone disease and chronic heart and lung disease.
 The hospice cares for anyone over the age of 18, either as a visiting out-patient, or on our ward where it offers 24-hour specialist care.
 The Hospice helps people live better with their illness, with over half who stay with the hospice eventually returning home.
 Many choose the safety and dignity of our Hospice for care at the end of their life.

 In the summer of 2016 its Incare bedrooms were upgraded along with the hydrotherapy bathroom, ward reception areas and the conservatory, which is now a communal garden-room offering a social space for patients and visitors.
 Now, all 13 single bedrooms and the family room are furnished and equipped to the highest possible standards.
-This project was very generously funded by the Julia and Hans Rausing Trust.FOR MORE INFORMATION PLEASE VISIT THE PRINCE OF WALES HOSPICE WEBSITE
+This project was very generously funded by the Julia and Hans Rausing Trust.FOR MORE INFORMATION PLEASE VISIT PAGE ON THE PRINCE OF WALES HOSPICE

 As the home of human ingenuity, the Science Museum’s world-class collection forms an enduring record of scientific, technological and medical achievements from across the globe.
 Welcoming over 3 million visitors a year, the Museum aims to make sense of the science that shapes our lives, inspiring visitors with iconic objects, award-winning exhibitions and incredible stories of scientific achievement.

 The Julia and Hans Rausing Trust provided the donation for the redevelopment of the Lecture Theatre as a gift to Hans Kristian’s father, Hans Rausing, to mark his 90th birthday and philanthropic endeavours.FOR MORE INFORMATION PLEASE VISIT OUR PAGE ON THE SCIENCE MUSEUM